Recruitment and Hiring Procedures

 Please contact the Office of Human Resources for information on the procedures for hiring temporary employees at least two weeks prior to the start date.
 All temporary employees who are not from a temporary services agency must report to the Office of Human Resources on the first day of employment to fill out employment paperwork that is required by law.
 Temporary employees must complete the background process prior to beginning employment.
 Failure to obtain the required paperwork from employees puts the University at risk of being assessed sizable fines by the federal government, particularly the Immigration and Naturalization Service.

 To review the proper procedures for hiring student employees, please review the presentation created by Human Resources and the General Counsel entitled Supervising Student Employees.
-Please note that procedures for hiring Student Employees were established in preparation for the 1997-1998 school year and will remain consistent with the correspondence distributed announcing the implementation of the Student Employment Coordinators.

 Federal & DC Minimum Wage Increase